 Two earthquakes with a magnitude of 7.8 Mw (± 0.1) and 7.5 Mw occurred on February 6, 2023, nine hours apart, with epicenters in the Pazarcık and Ekinözü districts of Kahramanmaraş, respectively.
 As a result of the earthquakes, at least 50 thousand 399 people died in Türkiye, and at least 8 thousand 476 people in Syria according to official figures, and more than 122 thousand people were injured in total.
 More than 24,000 aftershocks of up to 6.7 Mw occurred after the earthquakes.
+In the provinces of Tunceli, Bingöl, Mardin, Batman, Kayseri, Niğde and Sivas, which were affected by these two major earthquakes, about 3000 rural housing units are planned to be construct with additional financing from World Bank (WB) and French Development Agency (AFD).

-The provinces of Adana, Adıyaman, Diyarbakır, Gaziantep, Hatay, Kahramanmaraş, Kilis, Malatya, Osmaniye, Şanlıurfa and Elazığ were affected by the earthquakes.
-Türkiye Earthquake Recovery and Reconstruction Project (TERREP) is an emergency project funded by the World Bank and implemented by the Ministry of Environment, Urbanization and Climate Change MoEUCC in cooperation with the Disaster and Emergency Management Presidency (AFAD).
-The main objective of the project is the in-situ reconstruction of collapsed or severely damaged village houses in rural areas.
-The project aims to reconstruct approximately 1500 village houses.
-Right owners will choose from building types designed by the rural area.
+Türkiye Earthquake Recovery and Reconstruction Project (TERRP) is an emergency project funded by the WB and AFD and implemented by the Ministry of Environment, Urbanization and Climate Change (MoEUCC) in cooperation with the Disaster and Emergency Management Presidency (AFAD).
+The main objective of the project is the reconstruction of collapsed or severely damaged village houses in rural areas.
+The project aims to reconstruct approximately 3000 rural houses in the above mentioned provinces.

-This document has been prepared to describe the ways of communication with stakeholders who will be directly or indirectly affected by the Project within the scope of the TERRE Project.
-The stakeholder engagement plan is a map that will enable stakeholders to participate in the project and communicate their views, requests, and complaints to the Project Implementation Unit.
+This document has been prepared to describe the ways of communication with stakeholders who will be directly or indirectly affected by the Project within the scope of the TERRP.
+The stakeholder engagement plan (SEP) is a map that will enable stakeholders to participate in the project and communicate their views, requests, and complaints to the Project Implementation Unit.
 The SEP outlines the general principles and collaborative strategy (i) to identify stakeholders for all components of the Project, (ii) to identify appropriate modes of engagement, and (iii) to prepare plans for engagement and meaningful consultation throughout the project cycle while ensuring transparency.
 The goal of the SEP is to improve and facilitate decision-making and create an atmosphere of understanding that actively involves project-affected people (PAPs) and other stakeholders on time and that these groups are provided sufficient opportunity to voice their opinions and concerns.